blakazulu/search-mcp/docs/design/ENGINEERING.RFC.md

 **Root Path:** `~/.mcp/search/`

-**Project Isolation:** Each project gets a unique directory based on SHA256 hash of its absolute path.
+**Project Isolation:** Each project gets a unique directory based on SHA256 hash of its absolute path (128-bit / 32 hex chars for collision resistance).
+Legacy indexes may use 64-bit / 16 hex chars; both formats are supported.

 ```
 ~/.mcp/search/